maoberlehner/markus-oberlehner-net/content/blog/how-to-handle-multi-row-forms-with-vue-vuex-and-vuex-map-fields.md

 ```

 ### The component
-We want the component to render all items of the `addresses` property, which we defined in the store above, as one row with form elements.
-Also we want to be able, to dynamically add new rows to add additional addresses when needed.
+We want the component to render all items of the `addresses` property, which we defined in the store above, as one row with form elements. **Also we want to be able, to dynamically add new rows to add additional addresses when needed**.

 ```html
 <template>